-- Works well to get rid of extra fluids in your body through urination.
+- Does a good job getting rid of extra fluids in your body by making you urinate more.

-- A first-choice blood pressure treatment for many people.
-Works especially well for African Americans.
+- A first-choice blood pressure treatment.
+Works especially well for people of African descent.

 - Lowers the risk of heart attack and stroke.

-- Good option if you have both high blood pressure and heart failure.
+- Good option if you have high blood pressure and heart failure.

-- Most people have very few side effects.
+- Most people have very few side effects from Microzide (hydrochlorothiazide (HCTZ)).

 - Makes you urinate more often.